-Material that contains one or more of the following indicators targeted at a group of persons or a member of a group of persons based on any of the grounds referred to in Article 21 of the Charter of Fundamental Rights of the European Union.
+Material that contains one or more of the following indicators targeted at a group of persons or member of a group of persons based on any of the specific grounds above is in-scope:

 Our customer support team is here for you.Contact Support